 Hunters pursuing migratory birds must also register with the Harvest Information Program (HIP), which is a federal requirement designed to collect data on migratory bird harvests.
 Registration is free and can be completed online or at license vendors.

 For example, the squirrel hunting season often opens in early September and closes in late February, while ruffed grouse seasons may have slightly different start and end dates.
-Archery-only seasons may precede or overlap with firearm seasons in some zones.
+For small game, Wisconsin does not create separate “archery-only” and “firearm” seasons; instead, the same season dates generally apply regardless of the legal weapon used, unless a property-specific rule says otherwise.

 Because season dates can vary annually and by region, hunters should always consult the official Wisconsin DNR website for the most current and detailed season information.
 This ensures compliance with all regulations and helps plan a successful hunt.